Modern Professional Learner: ways and which to unlock your learning potential

 - Being a young innovator.

-As shared in this post, I also think that it could also be about going beyond one method, approach, framework, process like systems thinking, design thinking or any approach.
-I am wondering these days if it is really about mixing up different approaches for shaping our own cornucopia.
+As shared in this post, I also think that it could also be about going beyond one method, approach, framework, a process like systems thinking, design thinking or any approach.
+However, I wonder these days if it is really about mixing up different approaches for shaping our own cornucopia.

-🚶 What your own teamwork skills?
+🚶 What are your own teamwork skills?
 What do you need to work on?

 Extracted from the ebook: